freesewing/freesewing/markdown/org/docs/designs/jaeger/needs/en.md

 ###### Where to get all this stuff

-Making Jaeger is a fun and rewarning project, but getting all the required bits and pieces can be challenging.
+Making Jaeger is a fun and rewarding project, but getting all the required bits and pieces can be challenging.

 That is because this kind of project is somewhat more ambitious than the